Contact us whenever you need it!

 +1 855 997 0206

-Whether you accept or reject a tenant, increase their rent or deposit, require a cosigner, or take any other adverse action, you should communicate your decision in writing, orally, or electronically.
+Based on the screening results, you may decide to increase the rent or deposit, require a cosigner, or demand upfront payments.
+Whatever adverse action you take, you must communicate your decision in writing, orally, or electronically.

 An Adverse Action Notice is a letter issued by a landlord or property manager informing a potential tenant that their rental application has been denied or conditionally accepted.
 In most cases, the reason is based on a background check done using their consumer report.